California Highway Patrol (CHP) Grants $27 Million to Fight Cannabis-Impaired Driving

 Get More Information

 If you are interested in learning more about Proposition 64 or the Cannabis Tax Fund Grant Program and its uses, contact the DUI accident victim attorneys at Arash Law.
-Call (888) 488-1391 or connect with us online and leave us your information.
+Call our knowledgeable car accident lawyers at (888) 488-1391 or connect with us online and leave us your information.

 Arash Law Practice Area Border/Divider